 THOUGHTS ON THIS SEASON

-The spring of 2009 seems destined to go down as one of the coldest and wettest seasons west of the Cascades.
-Dahlia
+April of 2010 seems destined to go down as one of the coldest and wettest months west of the Cascades.
+When we do

 When can the ground be worked?
 Try hand working a few areas.
 How does the soil cling together?
 If the soil seems

 tight and adobe like, with water puddling in the bottom of the excavation, you need to let it dry out more.
 If in a week to

 ten days, the tops of hand turned soil look a bit dry, take another look.
 Try loosely packing a ball of earth in your hand